Policies and Complaints' Procedure

 Independent Complaints and Advocacy Services (ICAS)

 At any point during your complaint, you can access free advice and assistance from the Independent Complaints and Advocacy Service (ICAS).
-ICAS operates independently of the NHS and its staff serve as advocates.
-Working with ICAS will give you an opportunity to speak confidentially and gain impartial assistance from someone who cannot be influenced by the NHS.
+ICAS operates independently of the NHS.
+Working with ICAS will give you an opportunity to speak confidentially and gain assistance from someone who is truly impartial.

-If you have a complaint about treatment which has been provided to you, be it on a private or NHS basis, please contact us via telephone or in writing to our complaints manager so we can promptly solve the problem.
-And if you prefer, we can direct you on which governing bodies you can contact to further pursue a complaint.
+If you have a complaint about treatment provided by us – on a private or NHS basis – please contact our complaints’ manager so we can promptly resolve the matter.
+If you prefer, we can put you in direct touch with the formal bodies who investigate dental complaints.